ndsev/zswag/README.md

-When the OpenAPI/Swagger YAML is auto-generated, `ZserioSwaggerApp` tries to populate the service/method/argument/result descriptions with doc-strings extracted from the zserio sources.
+When the OpenAPI/Swagger YAML is auto-generated, `ZserioSwaggerApp` tries to populate the service/method/argument/result descriptions with doc-strings which are extracted from the zserio sources.

 For structs and services, the documentation is expected to be enclosed by `/*! .... !*/` markers preceding the declaration: